 “I was going to ring you,” said Teresa as Amira walked into the bookshop.
 “I have the most wonderful news.”

 “Yes, I know,” said Amira smiling.
 “You’re engaged.
 You already told me.”

 Teresa rolled her eyes.
 “No, seriously, I have big news for you about your manuscript.
-Someone from Hope Publishing U.S. rang this morning and is interested in it.”
+Someone from Hope Publishing, in the States, rang this morning and is interested in it.”

-“One of your city clients gave the manuscript to her brother who was visiting from the U.S. last Christmas,” said Teresa.
+“One of your city clients gave the manuscript to her brother who was visiting from the States last Christmas,” said Teresa.
 “He loved it and, apparently, gave it to his friend who works at Hope Publishing.
-They are one of the biggest self-help publishers in the U.S. They said that you will need to travel to Los Angeles to meet with them and, if all goes well, sign a book contract.
-They want you to live there much of the year so that you can promote the book and future ones.”
+They are one of the biggest self-help publishers in the States.
+They said that you would need to travel to Los Angeles to meet with them and, if all goes well, sign a book contract.
+They would want you to live there much of the year so that you could promote the book and future ones.”
 Teresa stared wide-eyed at Amira.
-“This is every author’s dream,” continued Teresa.
-“If they publish you, you will end up on the New York Times Best Seller list.”
+“This is every author’s dream,” said Teresa.
+“If they publish you, you could end up on the New York Times Best Seller list.”
 Amira was silent.

 “No, I suppose not,” said Amira finally.

 Once Amira had closed the shop door, Teresa thought, They sure got the “strange” bit right.